Our generation can make a difference

 This consists of people-related elements like issues that impact employees, customers, consumers, local community and society.
 Examples include workplace health and safety, product safety, employee diversity, animal welfare and donations to the local community.
 Social factors also considers the types of businesses a company is associated with, and if they have similar values.

 This relates to the strength of the board of directors, company oversight, relationships with shareholders, executive compensation, transparency of communications with stakeholders, and whether they use any political contributions to gain favourable treatment.

 A common investing myth is that sustainable investment funds do not perform as well as traditional funds.
 However, data from BlackRock, the largest index investment manager in the world, shows otherwise.

 Sources: BlackRock Sustainable Investing, August 2020 with data from MSCI

 This graph covers from 3 December 2012 to 31 August 2020.
 The figures shown relate to past performance – the graph does not display previous or expected returns of a particular fund.
 Instead it displays the annualized returns of market fund indices.
 Remember that you do not invest in market indices – you invest in a fund which tracks market indices.
 The past performance of a market index is not indicative of any future returns, and returns over different periods may differ.
 Index performance returns do not reflect any management fees, transaction costs or expenses.

-At AdviceFirst, we are committed to providing a range of funds and investment strategies to you.
-As part of this, we will be working with our providers to expand the sustainable solutions we can offer.
-These will be thoroughly researched by expert third parties, including the largest index investment manager in the world, BlackRock and Morningstar.
+At AdviceFirst we’re committed to providing a range of funds and investment strategies to you.
+We’re members of the Responsible Investment Association of Australasia (RIAA), supporting the growth of responsible investing in New Zealand and Australia.
+We work with our providers to bring you a range of Sustainable Investment funds that have been thoroughly researched by expert third parties including BlackRock, the largest index investment manager in the world and Morningstar.